 STEP 2: Register for and attend New Applicant Workshop

 Prior to submitting an application for licensure, at least one representative of the post-secondary institution is required to attend the New Applicant Workshop.
 During the two-hour workshop attendees will learn about the role of the HELC, application filing process, and renewal requirements.
 In addition, the regulations governing licensing institutions in the District of Columbia will be discussed.
 Registration is required.

-Licensure applications, guidelines, instructions and workshop meeting dates are available on the website: http://osse.dc.gov/service/helc.
+Licensure applications, guidelines, instructions and workshop meeting dates are available on OSSE's website.

-STEP 3: Submit a complete application and required fees.
+STEP 4: Submit a complete application and required fees

 All institutions with a physical location in Washington, DC must complete a satisfactory site visit as part of the application process.
 After a complete review of the application, HELC staff will contact you to schedule a site visit of the proposed facility.
 Review the site visit checklist [PDF] to ensure compliance with physical location standards.

 The HELC meets regularly to review processed applications.
 HELC staff will notify the designated point of contact of the date, time and location of the meeting where the institution’s application will be considered.
-A full listing of the HELC meetings is available on the website: http://osse.dc.gov/service/education-licensure-commission-public-sessions.
+A full listing of the HELC meetings is available on OSSE's website.

-Note: An applicant cannot begin operating or advertising until the Commission has approved (affirmatively voted on) the application.
+Note: An applicant cannot begin operating or advertising until the Commission has approved (affirmatively voted on) the Application for Provisional Licensure.
 Filing an application does not grant authority to offer instruction or to start advertising.
 Operating without a license is illegal in Washington, DC.